pombreda/lepl/doc-src/intro-1.rst

 * To use LEPL we must first use import the lepl module: ``from lepl import *``.

-* LEPL builds up a parser using functions.
+* LEPL builds up a parser using functions (which I call "matchers").

 * Matchers can return one value (with ``parse()``) or all possible values (with ``match()``).